 Adhere each laminated sheet of bunny clothing to a magnet sheet and carefully cut out the clothing along the lines.

 It can be difficult to cut through all three layers at once (the lamination, paper and magnet sheet).
 To avoid this, you can cut out each piece of clothing after laminating the top of it and adhere the individual pieces to the magnet sheet.
 Then simply cut around the shape only cutting through the one layer of magnet sheet.

-For Velcro Bunnies
+For Velcro Fastener Paper Dolls

 Place clear Velcro Dots first on the bunnies themselves.
 I used the rough side because they are more clear.
 Place the soft dots on the rough dots with the sticky side up.
-Press a piece of clothing onto the bunny and hold for a few seconds until the dots stick to the back of the clothing piece.
+Press a piece of clothing onto the bunny and hold for a few seconds until the dots stick to the back of the clothing pieces.
 Repeat this process for all of the clothing pieces you want to make!